 GLOBE Program History

 Announced in 1994, GLOBE (Global Learning and Observations to Benefit the Environment) began operations on Earth Day 1995.
-Today, the international GLOBE network has grown to include representatives from over 110 participating countries coordinating GLOBE activities that are integrated into their local and regional communities.
+Today, the international GLOBE network has grown to include representatives from more than 120 participating countries coordinating GLOBE activities that are integrated into their local and regional communities.

 Key dates in the history of The GLOBE Program